Skip to main content Skip to footer

 Awarding of the MI Future Educator Stipend

-Once an eligible student completes the application process with the State of Michigan, they will appear on our Roster.
+Once an eligible student completes the application process with the State of Michigan, they will appear on our roster.
 Once Saginaw Valley State University confirms all eligibility criteria, SVSU will request reimbursement from the State of Michigan, and process the award.
 Receiving this stipend will not affect any other financial aid awards the student may already be receiving.

 Please note, the MI Future Educator Stipend is a taxable source of income.
 The stipend may be non-taxable IF the funds are used for tuition, fees, and/or books, and supplies required for courses.
 If funds are spent on non-taxable expenses, students are encouraged to maintain sufficient evidence that the award was used for these non-taxable purposes.
 Students may wish to consult with a tax advisor regarding their potential tax consequences of receiving this award.